hashicorp/terraform-provider-aws/website/docs/cdktf/typescript/r/medialive_channel.html.markdown

 * `convert608To708` – (Optional) If upconvert, 608 data is both passed through via the “608 compatibility bytes” fields of the 708 wrapper as well as translated into 708.
 708 data present in the source content will be discarded.
 * `source608ChannelNumber` - (Optional) Specifies the 608/708 channel number within the video track from which to extract captions.
 Unused for passthrough.

-### SCTE 20 Source Settings

-* `ocrLanguage` - (Optional) If you will configure a WebVTT caption description that references this caption selector, use this field to provide the language to consider when translating the image-based source to text.
-* `pid` - (Optional) The pid field is used in conjunction with the caption selector languageCode field as follows: - Specify PID and Language: Extracts captions from that PID; the language is “informational”. - Specify PID and omit Language: Extracts the specified PID. - Omit PID and specify Language: Extracts the specified language, whichever PID that happens to be. - Omit PID and omit Language: Valid only if source is DVB-Sub that is being passed through; all languages will be passed through.

 ### SCTE 27 Source Settings